lorenzgerber/lorenzgerber.github.io/_posts/2019-04-10-best-practice-r-package-development.markdown

 renders the *library()* or *required()* calls superfluous and should therefore be removed.

 ### make a vignette accessible
-To make the vignette available through the `vignette('packagename')` call, a source package needs to be built and installed `R CMD INSTALL packagename`.
+To make the vignette available through the `vignette('packagename')` call, the vignette has to be build first using `devtools::buildvignettes( 'packagename')`.
+Then the a source package needs to be built which finally can be installed using `R CMD INSTALL packagename`.